-Spinal cord injuries can result in paraplegia, which is paralysis in the legs, and lower torso injuries, or in quadriplegia, which is paralysis in the arms, legs, and chest.
+Spinal cord injuries can result in paraplegia, which is paralysis in the legs, or in quadriplegia, which is paralysis in the arms, legs, and chest.
 Any level of paralysis may require round-the-clock care, and mobility may be a significant issue.

 As a result of spinal cord injuries, individuals can require physical therapy and rehabilitation, surgery, medication, and other types of ongoing care.
 Injured persons may need assistive devices for mobility, such as wheelchairs and accessible vehicles.
 They also may require renovations to their homes to accommodate their mobility limitations.

 Compensation from a personal injury action could cover many of these medical necessities.
 However, plaintiffs may also be able to obtain compensation for their emotional trauma, loss of income and earning capacity, and pain and suffering, among other damages.
 A personal injury attorney in Western PA may be in the best position to assess the viability of any personal injury claims and identify all potentially negligent parties.

 Spinal cord injuries can cause irreversible medical conditions that are likely to alter your life significantly.
 You may be unable to support yourself or your medical needs without the financial compensation that you may be eligible to receive through a personal injury action.
 Contact us to speak with a Western PA spinal cord injury lawyer for advice, you may be able to mount a claim for damages against those whose negligence caused your injuries.